Analysis and limitations of modified circuit-to-Hamiltonian constructions: Results and Overview

 In the following definition we take the $\Pin$ and $\Pout$ that are used in the standard construction: $\Pout :=\proj 0$ measures a single qubit and penalizes it in state $\ket 0$ (i.e.\ ``not accepted''), and $\Pin$ constrains a fraction of the input qubits to the $\ket 0$ state as ancillas, some to an encoded string describing the problem instance, and leaves the rest of the input qubits unconstrained to act as a witness, which allows the embedded computation to act as a verifier circuit for e.g.\ \QMA or \QMAEXP verification purposes.

-For a specific set of in- and output constraints and runtime length $T$, we want to identify the circuit Hamiltonian best suitable to discriminate accepting and rejecting circuit paths, independent of the particular circuits used.
-Therefore, we let $C(\epsilon,T)$ be the set of circuits of size $T$ for which the maximum acceptance probability is $\epsilon$ for any state obeying the in- and output constraints $\Pin$ and $\Pout$,
+For a specific set of fixed in- and output constraints and fixed runtime length $T$, we want to identify the circuit Hamiltonian best suitable to discriminate accepting and rejecting circuit paths, independent of the particular circuits used.
+Let $\epsilon>0$ be some acceptance probability.
+We define the quantity $C(\epsilon,T)$ to be the set of those circuits of size $T$, for which the maximum acceptance probability amongst any states obeying the in- and output constraints $\Pin$ and $\Pout$ is precisely $\epsilon$:

+Note that we allow the $\op U_i$ to be completely arbitrary---the precise action of the circuit, whether it performs Grover search or is just a random set of gates, is irrelevant for $C(\epsilon,T)$ as we have defined it here.
+This makes sense: we want to completely decouple the notion of how well a modified circuit Hamiltonian can penalize in- and output from what the circuit itself does.

 This leads to our definition of the quantum UNSAT penalty of a circuit-to-Hamiltonian construction, which quantifies the extent to which a Hamiltonian as in \cref{eq:ham} can enforce the input and output penalties described above for an arbitrary circuit. \begin{definition} Let the $E(\HFK)$ and $E(\Hprop)$ be the ground state energies of $\HFK$ and $\Hprop$, respectively, and define the quantum UNSAT penalty $E_p(\epsilon,T)$